MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-container-apps-v1.md

 **`containerAppEnvironment`** - **Azure Container App environment**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The name of the Azure Container App environment to use with the application.
-If not provided, an existing environment in the resource group of the Container App will be used, otherwise, an environment will be created in the form of `<container-app-name>-env`.
+If not provided, an existing environment in the resource group of the Container App will be used, otherwise, an environment will be created in the format of `<container-app-name>-env`.
 <!-- :::editable-content-end::: -->
 <br>